Cluster B Personality Types: Understanding the Patterns and Protecting Yourself

-What are Cluster B Personality Types?
+What Are Cluster B Personality Types?

 Cluster B personality disorders are a set of personality disorders that can be challenging and problematic.
 People with cluster B personalities are often manipulative and seek to control others.
 They tend to be aggressive, angry, and irritable.
 They may also be self-centered and grandiose in feeling that they are more important than everyone else around them.
-The term "cluster B" refers to the fact that there are four main groups:
+The term "cluster B" refers to the four main groups:

 Narcissistic Personality Disorder